 For the 1995-96 season the Vernon franchise changed its name to the Vernon Vipers and presently retains that name.

-This edition of the franchise would establish itself as an elite junior "A" hockey team in league, regional and national levels.
+This edition of the franchise would establish itself as an elite, of the elite, junior "A" hockey team in league, regional and national levels.

-Under the leadership of GM/Coach Rob Bremner, 1996, was one of Vernons' best years as they finished the regular season, winning 43 games, losing 13 and tying 4.
-The impressive year culminated with the Vernon Vipers first and the franchises third national title.
+Under the leadership of GM/Coach Rob Bremner, 1996, was one of Vernons' best years.
+This impressive year culminated with the Vernon Vipers first, and the franchises third, national title.

 Three short years after winning the inaugural 1996 Royal Bank Cup, national title, the Vernon Vipers would once again returned to the National stage, in 1999.
-Troy Mick and his Vernon Vipers accomplished this with an amazing regular season of 52 wins and 6 loses with 2 Ties. which is currently the franchises best season.
+Troy Mick and his Vernon Vipers accomplished this with an amazing regulaRegular Season ason of 52 wins and 6 loses with 2 Ties. which is currently the franchises best season.
 The year ended with the Vernon Vipers capturing it's second and the franchises fourth National title.

-Taking over for Troy Mick was his Assistant Coach, Joe Oliver(2000-01), R.S.
-60GP-24W-36L.
-The 2000-01 season turned out to be an extreme disappointment for the franchise as the Vernon Vipers had a losing regular season thus failing to make the playoffs, for the first time since 1982.
+Taking over for Troy Mick was his Assistant Coach, Joe Oliver.
+The 2000-01 season turned out to be an extreme disapointment for the franchise.
+The Vernon Vipers had a losing regular season, thus failing to make the playoffs for the first time since 1982.
 GM/Coach Joe Oliver, needless to say, did not return for the next season.

-Returning for one last "kick at the can" was none other than "fan favorite" GM/Coach, Troy Mick(2005-06).
-However, Troy would step down prior to season start citing health issues.
-Troy Mick ended his run with the Vipers after this season with a overall coaching record of R.S.
-300GP-185W-115L -- P.O.
-68GP-43W-25L.
+Returning, in 2005-06, for one last "kick at the can" was none other than "fan favorite" GM/Coach, Troy Mick.
+However, Troy would step down, as coach, prior to season start citing health issues.
+Troy would however, remain as the General Manager thru to May 31, 2007.

 After the team was eliminated in the second round of the 2008 league playoffs.
 He would maneuvered the club to not one but, two national titles.

-Mark Ferner would leave the Vipers after the 2010-11 season to pursue other interests.
+Mark Ferner would leave the Vipers after the 2010-11 season to pursue other interests however, he would return.

-To replace Mark Ferner, Duncan Wray would hire Marks Assistant Coach, former player and Captain(02) of the Vipers, Jason Williamson.
+To replace Mark Ferner, Duncan Wray would hire Ferner's Assistant Coach, former player and Captain(2002) of the Vipers, Jason Williamson.

 If you have anything to add please, feel free to email me at ( admin "at" vernonjrahockey "dot" ca )

-NOTE: Since buying the team in 1992, Duncan Wray became known as a very hands-on team owner, always interacting with fans, and watching his Vipers play.
-During Duncans's time as the Vipers owner, the team won twelve (12) Interior Conference pennants, three (3) BCHL regular season titles, seven (7) BCHL Championships, and six (6) Doyle Cups, four (4) National Championships plus one runner up.
+Side Note: Since buying the team in 1992, Duncan Wray became known as a very hands-on team owner, always interacting with fans, and watching his Vipers play.
+During Duncans's time as the Vipers owner, the team won twelve (12) Interior Conference pennants, three (3) BCHL regular season titles, seven (7) BCHL ChamPlayoffsships, and six (6) Doyle Cups, four (4) National ChamPlayoffsships plus one runner up.
 Duncan Wray was inducted into the BC Hockey Hall of Fame in 2011, with his 1998-99 Vernon Vipers following suit in 2016.

 If you have anything to add please, feel free to email me at ( admin "at" vernonjrahockey "dot" ca )